 2. Re-evaluate your homepage

 Did you know your eCommerce site has 0.05 seconds to impress its visitors?
 So, if your web design is boring or dull, your site’s bounce rate will be high.
-Therefore, re-invest in design.
+Therefore, re-invest in design and consider hiring an Atlanta web design company.

 For starters, provide a clear value proposition.
 Let us take Birchbox.com as an example.
 Not only do they have a clear and visible logo, but also they boldly state they offer the best way to shop for beauty and grooming items.